Singapore’s Covid-19 Vaccination System

-How we did it so quickly?
+How we did it so quickly

 Weekends, public holidays, overnighters.
 Tight cross-functional collaboration, and ruthless prioritisation.
 We pushed features that were absolutely critical, then continuously refined it over 6 months.